-We currently rely on Professor Alan Husband, Novogen Research Director, and Mr. Christopher Naughton, our President and Chief Executive Officer, to provide the strategic direction for the clinical development of phenoxodiol.
-If we are unable to secure the ongoing services of these key personnel, the commercialization program for phenoxodiol will be disrupted and will cause delays in obtaining marketing approval.
+We currently rely on Professor Alan Husband, Novogen Research Director, and Mr. Christopher Naughton, our President and Chief Executive Officer, to provide the strategic direction for the clinical development of our licensed compounds.
+If we are unable to secure the ongoing services of these key personnel, the commercialization program for these product candidates will be disrupted and will cause delays in obtaining marketing approval.
 Novogen has entered into employment agreements with Professor Husband and Mr. Naughton.